Workforce practices and Millennials’ roles may change due to COVID-19.

 “As time goes on the laws and the regulatory settings need to reflect the modernisation that has been embraced in the business world – things like virtual AGMs, e-signatures and electronic notices of meetings, which weren’t things that were enshrined in law but they’re things that our regulators will no doubt get their heads around in the coming months and years.”

-Jury said events that we go through as a broader generation shaped that generation.
+Jury said events that we go through as a broader generation shaped that generation and this was true for the Millennials too.

 “The kids who are at school at the moment, this is going to absolutely shape their future in terms of their view of the world.